arangodb/docs/drivers/dotnet-collections.md

 ---
 # Working with Collections

-## Retrieve a List of Collections
+## Retrieving a List of Collections

-To retrieve the list of collections in a database, connect to the database and call `GetCollectionsAsync()`.
+To retrieve a list of collections in a database, connect to the database and call `GetCollectionsAsync()`.

 ```csharp